This guide will look at several basketballs aimed at indoor play and explain the traits that make them so good for hardwood.

 Is it Bad to Use Indoor Basketball Outside?

 For the most part, yes.
 Indoor basketballs, though they can be used outside, do not have the durability or construction to withstand repeated bouncing on concrete, pavement, or asphalt.

 How Do You Clean Indoor Basketball?

 If you need to clean your ball, simply fill a bucket with warm water and a little bit of dish soap or anti-grease detergent.
 Dip a rag in the water, ring it out, then rub it over the ball until the dirt or grime goes away.
 Once the ball is no longer dirty, dry it off with a clean towel.

 Useful Tips and Resources

-Also, be sure to inflate the ball to the proper level.
-Every ball has the ideal air pressure range imprinted on it, and you should always check before pumping.
-If you have any questions on how to pump up a ball, this YouTube video is a good place to start!
+No matter what size you get, be sure to inflate your ball to the proper level.
+Each one comes with its own pressure range that you need to check before pumping.
+If you have any questions about how to hit that mark, this video is a good place to start.

 The Molten X is my pick for the best indoor basketball.
 While all of the above models bring something unique to the table, this one has the best blend of comfort, control, and general durability.
 It looks great, feels awesome, and can even help you get a better shot.